deep28vish/Computer_Vision_on_CPU/README.md

 CONTAINER ID   IMAGE                        COMMAND       CREATED        STATUS         PORTS     NAMES 8a1727f0861e   openvino/ubuntu18_data_dev   "/bin/bash"   24 hours ago   Up 3 seconds             opv1
 ```
 Now we have a container named 'opv1' which is made out of IMAGE 'openvino/ubuntu18_data_dev'.
 And as we can see the container is running.
-We will get inside the container to run our mode.
+We will get inside the container to run our model.

 **STEP 2)** - Accessing the container.